LoriAzniveBerberian/lori-site/README.md

 # Lori Berebrain
-this repository hosts my github pages website.
+this repository hosts my github pages website. and its in beta!

 ## pages
 - home: index.html